-Seborrheic dermatitis is a chronic skin condition that causes a red, scaly, itchy rash.
-It can appear as a mild, white scaling or a yellowish greasy or reddish scaly rash.
+Seborrheic dermatitis is a chronic skin condition that causes a scaly, itchy rash.
+It can appear as a mild, white scaling, or a yellowish greasy, or reddish scaly rash.
 Most commonly affected areas are along the hairline, in and behind the ears, on the eyebrows, around the nose, and on the chest.

 The exact cause of seborrheic dermatitis is unknown.
-Common skin yeast organisms may play a role in some people.
+Common skin yeast organisms or genetic factors may play a role for some people.

 Risk Factors TOP

 Factors that may increase the chances of seborrheic dermatitis:

 The symptoms can vary from mild to severe.
 They include:

 In babies less than 1 month old, seborrheic dermatitis may cause a thick, yellow, crusted scalp rash known as cradle cap.

 You will be asked about your symptoms and medical history.
 A physical exam will be done.
 The diagnosis is made by the appearance of the rash.You may be referred to a doctor who specializes in skin disorders.

 Treatments for seborrheic dermatitis are usually applied directly to the skin in the form of shampoo or lotion.
 Treatment depends on the severity of your symptoms.
 Seborrheic dermatitis in infants will usually resolve on its own.

 Baby shampoo, mineral oil, and topical anti-fungal shampoos may be used for seborrheic dermatitis in infants